Goals

 You want to run blink

-program from lecture which blinks a led connected to gpio PB0
+program from lecture which blinks a LED connected to gpio PB0

 .
 Re-configure your breadboard circuit by connecting PB0